christopherwheeler/EVRN_745/Wheeler_Assignment_3.md

 ## 1) Goals of the package

-The main goal of gganimate is to extend to ggplot syntax and aesthetic scheme to the generation of animated graphs.
-It does this by adding a few new types of functions dealing with implemeting different types of animations and rendering the resultant `gganim` objects as GIF files.
+The main goal of gganimate is to extend the ggplot syntax and aesthetic scheme to the generation of animated graphs.
+It does this by adding a few new types of functions dealing with the implementation of different types of animations and rendering the resultant `gganim` objects as GIF files.
 These functions are appended to the ggplot call using the expected `+` operator.
 Here are some examples of these functions and their uses:

-`transition_*()` defines how the data should be spread out and how it relates to itself across time. `view_*() defines`how the positional scales should change along the animation. `shadow_*() defines` how data from other points in time should be presented in the given point in time. `enter_*()/exit_*()` defines how new data should appear and how old data should disappear during the course of the animation.
+`transition_*()` defines how the data should be spread out and how it relates to itself across time.

+`view_*() defines`how the positional scales should change along the animation.

+`shadow_*() defines` how data from other points in time should be presented in the given point in time.

+`enter_*()/exit_*()` defines how new data should appear and how old data should disappear during the course of the animation.

 `ease_aes()`defines how different aesthetics should be eased during transitions.

 ## 2) Examples demonstrating the functionality of the package

-For this first example, we need to load the `gganimte` package, as well as an ancillary package called `gifski`(this package allows gganimate to render gif files.
-I beleive there are other packages you can use that more or less do the same thing).
+For this first example, we need to load the `gganimate` package, as well as an ancillary package called `gifski`(this package allows gganimate to render gif files; I believe there are other packages you can use that more or less do the same thing).
 The first example and figure below make use of the `mtcars` data set: